-The plugin converts sensor movement range into the range of dataref values and sends a new value to X-Plane every time the sensor position is changed by one step of predifined precision (sensitivity).
+The SimVimX plugin receives data from the master board and converts sensor movement range into the range of dataref values and sends a new value to X-Plane every time the sensor position is changed by one step of predifined precision (sensitivity).

 To assign an analog input, find a parameter in the configurator that is suitable for it, then select an analog Arduino pin.

-No entry of additional parameters is required.
-The precision (sensitivity) and the dataref value range are pre-defined for each parameter, but can be changed with a correction config file if you need.
+No entry of additional options is required.
+The precision (sensitivity) and the dataref value range are pre-defined for each parameter, but can be changed with a conversion if needed.

 If you have analog sensors with partial movement range in your cockpit, use the plugin's built-in "Analog Calibration" feature to configure them properly.
 The corresponding analog inputs must be included in the configuration file, and the plugin must establish connection with the Arduino board first.

 After pressing the "Calibrate" button, move all analog sensor handles in your Cockpit in their full range (moving each of them into min/max positions once is enough).
 After you've done that, press "Finish".
 Now, the plugin will consider the movement ranges of your analog sensors to be the full range for the purposes of value mapping.

 You only need to do this once, as long as the analog sensors remain connected to the same analog inputs, as their calibration data is saved into the plugin's axis configuration file.

 The full range of analog input is between 0 and +5v (0-100% in RealSimControl ), but you may have a situation when you can't use the full range of sensor movement (e.g. when a potentiometer is fixed in place and has only a fraction of its full rotation angle used for the control lever).
 In this case input range can vary (0..3v, or 2..4v, and so on).

 You can use a mechanical construction to extend the potentiometer move to full range, like using gears or a pulley-like design shown below.